 - Plants can absorb these much easier due to concentrated amounts being fed directly to the soils.
 This makes it a lot faster to treat any kind of deficiency in the plants.

 - Using synthetic nutrients can also lead to damaging your plants in the long run.
 Because they will contain various other chemicals and compounds, these may be hazardous and harmful to your plants.

 - Synthetic nutrients will also lead to your cannabis plants depending too much on them.
 Often linked to an addiction, this over-reliance on synthetic nutrients can cause them to behave much more sensitively than usually if not fed.

 - The mass production of synthetic nutrients is not something that benefits the environment.
-Various processes that release gases are emitting in the ecosystem in order to properly synthesize and produce these solutions.
+Various processes that release gases are emitting in the ecosystem to properly synthesize and produce these solutions.

-Strangely enough, it is actually very common for growers to mix both organic and artificial kinds of nutrients in their gardens.
-In fact, you yourself may have already been doing it for the longest time now!
+Strangely enough, it is very common for growers to mix both organic and artificial kinds of nutrients in their gardens.
+You may have already been doing it for the longest time!
 If you scour the Internet for all these different growing guides, then you may notice a lot of them recommending certain growing mediums, soils, fertilizers, brands of nutrients, and things of that nature.

 Now, there are all kinds of organic nutrients and fertilizers out there.
 The most common ones that growers will usually make use of are:

 - Fish Meal: A staple for providing calcium, phosphorus, and nitrogen.
-This is from fish and process into a fine solution that keeps your plants fresh and healthy.
+This is from fish and processed into a fine solution that keeps your plants fresh and healthy.